elkhorn-heavy/walkthroughs/RingZer0/challenges/1/README.md

 ## Security Considerations

 - Always sanitize user input before using it.
-- Unsanitized user input can be used to alter the behaviour of an SQL query.
+- Unsanitized input can be used to alter the behaviour of an SQL query.
 - SQL injection attacks are all about guessing what query is being run by the server, and how to manipulate it.